warncke/immutable-ai/README.md

 To be used with Immutable AI all other modules must be named like `fooModule` and addressed via the `module` namespace.

+## Seting a custom namespace

+    // set custom namespace with alias and module name postfix ImmutableAI.localNamespaces.myNamespace = 'MyNamespace'

+    // call fooMyNamespace.foo
+    ai.myNamespace.foo.foo(...)

+To create a custom namespace add the namespace alias to the `localNamespaces` object with the postfix for the module name.

 ## Invalid calling patterns

     // create a new ImmutableAI instance